joshuadurham/angularLab/README.md

 ## More Tasks

 If you get through the first few tasks of this lab, great job!
-Keep adding more components that let you get a good feel for Angular's
+Keep adding more components that let you get a good feel for Angular's features and true power.
+Look online for free Angular templates that give you a good place for starting to develop a full application.
+For hackathon projects, I usually use [Creative Tim's nice Material design template](https://www.creative-tim.com/product/material-dashboard-angular2).
+It has a lot of nice components and features that make developing a full app quick and easy.

 Make sure to refer to the slides or the online Angular documentation if you get stuck or want to learn more about a topic.
 Ask questions if you need help, and have fun!